metio/terraform-provider-k8s/docs/data-sources/sagemaker_services_k8s_aws_model_v1alpha1_manifest.md

 Optional:

 - `repository_access_mode` (String)
-- `repository_auth_config` (Attributes) Specifies an authentication configuration for the private docker registrywhere your model image is hosted.
-Specify a value for this property onlyif you specified Vpc as the value for the RepositoryAccessMode field of theImageConfig object that you passed to a call to CreateModel and the privateDocker registry where the model image is hosted requires authentication. (see [below for nested schema](#nestedatt--spec--containers--image_config--repository_auth_config))
+- `repository_auth_config` (Attributes) Specifies an authentication configuration for the private docker registry where your model image is hosted.
+Specify a value for this property only if you specified Vpc as the value for the RepositoryAccessMode field of the ImageConfig object that you passed to a call to CreateModel and the private Docker registry where the model image is hosted requires authentication. (see [below for nested schema](#nestedatt--spec--containers--image_config--repository_auth_config))

 <a id="nestedatt--spec--containers--image_config--repository_auth_config"></a>
 ### Nested Schema for `spec.containers.image_config.repository_auth_config`